How to start designing culture intentionally

-It is December and that time of the year – you just received news that the company fell short of its annual targets and the profits are not as healthy as expected.
+It is that time of the year – you just received news that the company fell short of its annual targets and the profits are not as healthy as expected.

 It is more of a pain than a surprise to you.
 You feel stressed that your boss is stressed as his boss is stressed.

 Your boss’s boss says it’s the people while your boss believes it is the strategy and bad execution.
 You are just confused.
 In the end, all three blamed it on the economy.
 But what is the real reason for our failure to hit results and achieve goals?

 According to Joseph Tan, chief executive officer (CEO) of Leaderonomics Good Monday (LGM), the issue is culture.
 Companies that fail to intentionally create, design and deploy culture, fail to achieve their desired results.

 Tan’s statement is based on research by the Leaderonomics Research division, where findings indicated that various cultural elements, namely belief and mindset of employees, have a direct correlation with actions and results.